tmpreston/docs-2/docs/guides/directory-structure.md

 Lastly, there is the `SaturnSample.sln` solution file so you can open the project in an ide like Visual Sudio and a `global.json` file to  configure the solution file.

-Most of the work you will do in this project however, will be in `src/SaturnSample` which looks like the following when expanded
+Most of the work you will do in this project however, will be in `src/SaturnSample` which looks like the following when expanded.

     ├── bin
     ├── Books